Menu

 Do you have hypothyroidism?
 Are you on medication yet still feel unwell?
 Could a low Free T3 level be causing you ongoing issues?

-Many doctors are only testing TSH, and TSH alone is not accurate in the diagnosing and managing of hypothyroidism.
+Many doctors are only testing TSH, and TSH alone is not accurate in the diagnoses and management of hypothyroidism.

 Signs of Low Free T3

-It’s more common than you think, low levels of Free T3 in thyroid patients on medication.
-Often, doctors tend to just test our TSH alone and when it comes back ‘normal’, they declare us ‘normal’ and send us on our way, even though we still feel unwell.
+Low levels of Free T3 in thyroid patients on medication is more common than we may reealise.
+Often, doctors tend to just test our TSH alone and when it comes back ‘normal’, they declare us ‘fine’ and send us on our way, even though we still feel unwell.
 It doesn’t actually check if our thyroid medication is working and raising our thyroid levels optimally.

 When my Free T3 was ‘in range’ but not optimal, I had the following symptoms: